 Executing the disable command will remove the updater from the system.
 Any hoomd.run() command executed after disabling an updater will not use that updater during the simulation.
 A disabled updater can be re-enabled with enable()

 Restore the state information from the file used to initialize the simulations

 '''

 set_params (grid=None)

+Change sorter parameters.

 '''